aws-amplify/docs/docs/lib/graphqlapi/fragments/ios/query-data.md

 ## List Query

-You can get the list of items that match a condition that you specify using the `where` parameter in `Amplify.API.query`
+You can get the list of items using `.paginatedList` with optional parameters `limit` and `where` to specific the page size and condition.
+By default, the page size is 1000.

 <amplify-block-switcher>